Service & Support

 Dan Rhyner, an Illinois native, is Vice President of HCR, Inc. and a key player in the proliferation of air doors.
 He first attended Elgin Community College in Illinois then transferred to Montana State University to earn a BS degree in Mechanical Engineering where he was #1 in his class and received the Gold Medal Award for Outstanding Graduate from The College of Engineering at Montana State.
 He first worked as a design engineer for Nordyne, Inc. in St. Louis, Missouri designing residential and light commercial air conditioning and heat pump systems.
 Next was designing large point of use air conditioning and heating systems for commercial and military jet aircraft for Jetway Systems in Ogden, Utah.
 He and his wife and two young children love living in Montana where he spends his spare time fishing, hunting, woodworking and cycling.

 Pete Smith succeeded his father, George, as President of HCR Inc in 2003 and has held that position since.
 Pete was born in Syracuse, NY where George worked as a design engineer for Carrier Corporation.
 While at Carrier, George had the rare opportunity to listen to Willis H. Carrier, the “Father of Psychrometrics” speak.
 Twenty years later George would use his background in Applied Psychrometrics to design re-circulatory air curtains for the frozen food industry and start HCR Inc. Pete joined his father at HCR in 1988 after working for 11 years in aviation maintenance and the aerospace fields.
 Pete has a BS in Aerospace Engineering from the University of Maryland.
-When not at work he restores vintage machines such as motor cycles, gas pumps, cook stoves and airplanes.
-He says his greatest accomplishments are building an airplane with his daughter and teaching her how to fly, riding and racing dirt bikes with another daughter, building a Baja Bug street rod with his son, and keeping his loving wife of 28 years.
+When not at work he restores / builds vintage machines such as motorcycles and airplanes.
+He says his greatest accomplishments are teaching one daughter how to fly, riding and racing dirt bikes with another daughter, building a Baja Bug street rod with his son, and holding on to his loving wife of 31 years.

 Maria Elena Urrutia

 Maria Elena Urrutia came to Jamison Door LatinoAmerica in September 2015 as a General Manager.
 She is a graduate of UPIICSA Unidad Interdisciplinaria de Ingenieria, Ciencias Sociales y Administrativas del Instituto Politecnico Nacional IPN in Business Administration.
-She did some profesional courses after school including Magnament studies in the ICAMI
+She did some profesional courses after school including Management studies in the ICAMI.

 She started her laboral experience in a Company of Frica Group.
-Was General Manager of Frigocel Mexicana, S.A. de C.V. for several years then was General Manager of Espumados de Estireno, S.A., both EPS Expanded Poliestirene Companies.
-Spending so many years in EPS enviroment let her the oportunity to accumulate knowledge about termal isolation and construction.
+Maria Elena was General Manager of Frigocel Mexicana, S.A. de C.V. for several years and then was General Manager of Espumados de Estireno, S.A., both EPS Expanded Poliestirene Companies.
+Her time in the EPS environment enabled her to accumulate knowledge about termal isolation and construction.

-She enjoys spending time with her family, dancing or skating its ok and traveling too.
+She enjoys spending time with her family, dancing, and traveling.

 Matt Wyskiel is a 5th generation Jamison and has been on the company’s board since 1996.
 He serves as Vice Chairman and is also Chairman of the Pension Committee where his expertise in investments is especially valuable.
 He is a graduate of Williams College and also has an MBA from New York University’s Leonard N. Stern School of Business.
 He worked for KPMG Peat Marwick and Bankers Trust in New York before returning to his home town of Baltimore to be a Vice President, Institutional Asset Management for Mercantile Bank.
 In 2007 he founded Skill Capital Management, a money management firm.
 He is heavily involved in a number of Baltimore civic and charitable organizations including serving as Chairman of the Board of Children’s Scholarship Fund Baltimore.
 He has also been involved in mentoring several young male athletes at Baltimore City College high school and Patterson high school to aid them in their academic pursuits and help them get scholarships to colleges around the country.